ohmtech-io/uThingVOC/README.md

-# uThing::VOC
+# uThing::VOC Firmware

 ![uThingVOC](/img/uThingVOC-block-diagram.png)

 ### Air-Quality sensor USB dongle with configurable output format

+**Notes:**
+* The hardware Schematics and design files can be found here: https://github.com/ohmtech-io/uThingVOC-PCB.git
+* The assembled boards can be obtained at the Tindie store: https://www.tindie.com/products/damancuso/uthingvoc/

 ## Toolchain

 1. Get the ARM-GCC compiler for your platform.

-    Although different versions of the ARM-GCC compiler may work correctly, the prototype was developed and tested using the *gcc-arm-none-eabi-8-2018-q4-mayor* version, available in the ARM website: https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads.
+    Although different versions of the ARM-GCC compiler may work correctly, the prototype was developed and tested using the **gcc-arm-none-eabi-8-2018-q4-mayor** version, available in the ARM website: https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads.

-2. Change the GCC_PATH path on the Makefile with your toolchain's location.
-    Alternatively, compile adding the **GCC_PATH** to the *make* command (`make GCC_PATH="/gcc-arm-path"`) or add it as environment variable.
+2. Change the **GCC_PATH** path on the Makefile with your toolchain's location.Alternatively, compile adding the GCC_PATH to the *make* command (`make GCC_PATH="/gcc-arm-path"`) or add it as environment variable.

 ## Bosch BSEC library

-The Bosch BSEC library is provided as a closed source binary file upon acceptance of a license agreement.
+The Bosch Sensortec BSEC library is provided as a closed source binary file upon acceptance of a license agreement.

 Therefore the user needs to read the license and download the library here: https://www.bosch-sensortec.com/bst/products/all_products/bsec